PoliteknikBrunei-Hafizzan/as-4/README.md

-# Logbook evidence of VPS Deployment
+# Logbook evidence of Web Application Server

 - [Generate Public Key using ed25519 encryption](#generate-public-key-using-ed25519-encryption)
 - [Creating a new droplet](#creating-a-new-droplet)